Where to live at university: The complete guide

 |The university will offer support to help you settle in and deal with any problems.||In some cases you have to empty your room over Christmas, Easter and summer – check with your uni.|

-In summary, most students opt for uni halls in their first year of university, before finding a group of friends to move into a private house with.
+In summary, most students opt for living in halls during their first year of university, before finding a group of friends to move into a private house with.

 Best for: Cheap independent living

 If you're set on moving out for university, then living in a student house is likely your cheapest option.
-There are literally hundreds of student letting agents out there who provide houses specifically for students, so it's unlikely you'll be stuck for a place.
+There are literally hundreds of student letting agents out there who provide houses specifically for students, so you should have plenty of choice.

-If you're going for a student house, you've got two main options:
+If you're going for a student house, you've got three main options:

-- Gathering a group of friends and finding a house together e.g. seven friends in a seven-bed house
+- Gathering a group of friends and renting a house together (e.g. finding a four-bed house for you and three friends)

 Obviously, if you go with the second option you can head to a site like Spareroom and find a room in an already-occupied house, giving you a chance to meet your potential new flatmates and suss out whether you'll be compatible.

-Alternatively, some letting agents and landlords put a group of individuals students in a house at the same time, like in halls, so you won't find out who you're living with until you move in.
+Alternatively, some letting agents and landlords allow individual students to choose a room in a house.
+But, if you pick this option, you probably won't find out who else you're living with until you move in, like with halls.

 Some landlords offer rent with bills included, meaning you don't have to worry about organising and splitting the bills each month.
-However, this isn't always very cost-effective, and it's often cheaper to organise bills yourself - check out our complete guide to student bills to see how it's all done.
+However, this isn't always very cost-effective, and it can be cheaper to organise bills yourself.
+Check out our complete guide to student bills to see how it's all done.

-The main problem with student houses is dodgy landlords and substandard accommodation.
-Clue yourself up on the top 10 student housing problems, and make sure you don't end up somewhere as bad as this.
+The main problems with student houses are that landlords can sometimes be difficult or unreliable, and the accommodation can be poor value for money.
+Clue yourself up on the top student housing problems, and make sure you don't end up somewhere as bad as this house...

 Pros and cons of student houses